How to Get an LLC License: Everything You Need to Know

 Not every business needs an EIN.
 If you plan on hiring employees, for instance, you need an EIN to operate.
 Even though it isn't always mandatory, however, having an EIN makes good business sense because you can use your EIN instead of your personal Social Security number on official documents.

 If you're wondering how to get an LLC license in your state, post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.